Hendy/umbraco-look/README.md

 ## Indexing

-Look automatically hooks into all Umbraco Exmaine indexers offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data, (the indexers are usually "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see /config/ExamineSettings.config).
+Look automatically hooks into all Umbraco Exmaine indexers offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data.
+(The indexers are usually "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see /config/ExamineSettings.config).

 To configure the indexing behaviour, custom functions can be set via static methods on the LookService (all are optional).
 If a custom function is set and returns a value, the value will be indexed into custom Lucene field(s) prefixed with "Look_".